alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 3. Add the SHM domain:
     - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
     - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
-    - **IMPORTANT** Ensure you are authenticated to the correct AAD within PowerShell using the command: `Connect-AzureAD -TenantId <aad-tenant-id>`, where `<aad-tenant-id>` is the `Tenant ID` you copied from the AAD portal `Overview` page in the previous step. :warning: If you do not do this before running the next script, you will have to exit Powershell and start it again.
+    - **IMPORTANT** Ensure you are authenticated to the correct AAD within PowerShell using the command: `Connect-AzureAD -TenantId <aad-tenant-id>`, where `<aad-tenant-id>` is the `Tenant ID` you copied from the AAD portal `Overview` page in the previous step.
+      - :warning: If you do not do this before running the next script, you will have to exit Powershell and start it again.
+      - **Troubleshooting** If you get an error like `Connect-AzureAD: Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral, PublicKeyToken=31bf3856ad364e35'.
+Could not find or load a specific file.
+(0x80131621)` then please open a new Powershell session and try again
     - Run `./Setup_SHM_AAD_Domain.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config.
     - :warning: Due to delays with DNS propagation, occasionally the script may exhaust the maximum number of retries without managing to verify the domain.
 If this occurs, run the script again.
 If it exhausts the number of retries a second time, wait an hour and try again.